Sayan-404/Position-Size-Calculator/README.md

 # Position-Size-Calculator
-Simple Command Lined Based python script to calculate the order size of a trade based on stop loss and risk
+Simple python script for command line to calculate the order size of a trade based on stop loss and risk

 ## Installation